mukoan/Docker/README.md

 OpenCV will be built inside the container on the first run, taking approximately 30 minutes depending on the specications of your computer.

+If the CUDA version is modified then the torch version must be modified too.

 ### gsplat

 Start with `./rundocker.sh gsplat /path/to/workspace`.